 Now that you are aware of just how much your payment history affects your credit score, it is time to take action to ensure late payments are not negatively impacting your score.
 Here are three tips for doing so.

 You should absolutely make it a habit to check your credit reports frequently or at least annually (for free) to ensure late payments are not being reported inaccurately or there are no errors on your report.
 In the event that you do see inaccurate information on your reports, the next step is to challenge the findings of your report and ask for verification from the credit bureaus (Experian, Equifax, and TransUnion).
-Note, due to the COVID-19 and the ongoing pandemic, you can actually get a free credit report once a week until April 2021.

 You can avoid late payments by utilizing timely payment resources.
 For instance, you can sign up for auto-payments via a credit or debit card or checking account –if your lender offers this option.
 If auto payments are available, then you can set and forget your payments.
 However, you do have less flexibility when it comes to making payments each month.
 Moreover, not having enough funds available might also mean you will incur overdraft fees along with return check/funds fees.